viamrobotics/docs/docs/getting-started/high-level-overview.md

 Robots will work even if the cloud is disconnected for weeks.

 - Configuration is cached to handle reboots
-- All APIs work locally or in the cloud.
+- All APIs work locally or in the cloud
 - Data is cached locally and synced when possible

 ## API